 Most eye freckles are benign, but if you have one, it needs to be monitored by an eye doctor with frequent exams, usually every six months to a year, to document the size, shape, and any color changes of the freckle.

-While there are associations between nevi (particularly choroidal and iris) and UV light, more research needs to be done; however, wearing sunglasses outside might help reduce the risk of complications with nevi.
+While there are associations between nevi (particularly choroidal and iris) and UV light, more research needs to be done to clarify the role of the latter.
+However, wearing sunglasses outside might help reduce the risk of complications with nevi.

 If a nevus does need to be removed due to any complications, melanoma, or suspicion of melanoma, this is done with surgery.
-Depending on the individual situation, local excision (using a very small blade), or argon laser photoablation are possible options.
+Depending on the individual situation, local excision (using a very small blade) or argon laser photoablation (using a laser to remove tissue) are possible options.

 If you have an eye freckle, this is generally nothing to worry about.
 Many times, these are seen on an eye exam, which is why it’s so important to get regular checkups.

-Once the freckle has been diagnosed, talk with your doctor about the checkup schedule since it needs to be carefully monitored to avoid any potential complications.
+Once the freckle has been diagnosed, talk with your doctor about a checkup schedule since it needs to be carefully monitored to avoid any potential complications.